demisto/content/Packs/Silverfort/Integrations/Silverfort/README.md

 Specify one of the following:
 * upn
-* email address and domain, or
+* email address and domain
-* sam account and domain.
+* sam account and domain

 ##### Context Output